redraiment/brainfuck/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

-This is my learning project to practice building compilers with LLVM C API.
+This is my learning project to practice building compiler and interpreter with LLVM C API.

+The project is too complext for someone, who just want to implement a simple interpreter for Brainfuck.
+This [GIST](https://gist.github.com/redraiment/87413e5edc5c33458812492b5358ed61) is a good alternative, which implements an interpreter only one C file.

 # About the Project